-Figure 2-2 outlines the various engine limits, propeller curves and margins required for engine optimisation.
-By incorporating the margins listed below, the various operational points and subsequently the CMCR point can be determined (see section 2.5, 2-6 for detailed descriptions of the various line limits).
+Figure 2-2, 2-4 outlines the various engine limits, propeller curves and margins required for the engine optimisation.
+By incorporating the margins listed below, the various operational points and, subsequently, the CMCR point can be determined (see section 2.5 Power range limits, 2-7 for detailed descriptions of the various line limits).